 Mistake 1: Treating Fair Trade as a Checkbox

 Consumers are savvy.
-Vague claims like "ethically sourced" without proof erodes trust.
+Vague claims like "ethically sourced" without proof erode trust.
 Avoid generic statements; instead, use specific certifications or traceability QR codes.
+A 2025 study by Label Insight found that 73% of consumers would switch to a brand that provides detailed product information (Label Insight, 2025).

 Mistake 2: Ignoring Taste